-Т I assume, correct me ii I m wrong, but triage remained 2 an issue in 2009 and it remained to be addressed?
-3 Α. The backlog of paperwork wouldn't necessarily have just 4 have been triage.
-It may have been discharge letters, 5 things like that.
+I assume, correct me if I'm wrong, but triage remained 1 2 an issue in 2009 and it remained to be addressed?
+The backlog of paperwork wouldn't necessarily have just 3 Α. It may have been discharge letters, 4 have been triage.
+5 things like that.
 I mean, I can't say.
-It's the 16:08 6 totally of the practice rather than specifically 7 triage.
-8 MR. WOLFE KC: Later in 2009 the issue of triage is 9 noted at what appears to be, at least in terms of our 10 experience, the Inquiry's experience of looking at 16:08 11 urology issues.
-This one is being addressed by the 12 Chief Executive.
-I just want to look at that one with 13 you.
-WIT-16552.
-So Tuesday, 1st December.
-You can 14 see the attendees, including yourself.
-The Medical 15 Director is Patrick Loughran in attendance, and the 16:09 16 acting Chief Executive.
-I suppose, uniquely perhaps, 17 the Chief Executive has convened a meeting to deal with 18 urology issues.
+It's the 16:08 totally of the practice rather than specifically 6 7 triage.

+8 MR. WOLFE KC: Later in 2009 the issue of triage is noted at what appears to be, at least in terms of our 9 experience, the Inquiry's experience of looking at 10 16.08 11 urology issues.
+This one is being addressed by the 12 I just want to look at that one with Chief Executive.
+13 WIT-16552.
+So Tuesday, 1st December. you.
+You can see the attendees, including yourself.
+The Medical 14 Director is Patrick Loughran in attendance, and the 15 16:09 16 acting Chief Executive.
+I suppose, uniquely perhaps, the Chief Executive has convened a meeting to deal with 17 18 urology issues.
 We don't see too many events of that 19 nature over the chronology with which the Inquiry is 20 specifically interested.
 Just looking down the agenda 16:09 21 items there, demand in capacity is being discussed.
-It 22 talks about a service model here; is this the washout 23 from the urology review?
-24 Α. Yes.
+It talks about a service model here; is this the washout 22 from the urology review?
+23

+24 A. Yes.

 25 MR. WOLFE KC: Then there's a range of quality and 16:10 26 safety issues which appear to have been discussed with 27 the Chief Executive and Medical Director.
 The key 28 issues are the evidence base of the current practice of 29 IV antibiotics, which we discussed a moment or two ago